Haar-Laplacian for directed graphs: Introduction

+We assume that the graph does not have self-loops, hence $a_{uu}=0$, $\forall u \in \mathcal{V}$.
+We also assume that the graph is connected; there are no isolated vertices.

 Let $D$ be the diagonal matrix \be D = \mathrm{diag} (|A| \cdot \bm{1}), \ee where $|A|$ is the matrix whose elements are $|a_{uv}|$ and $\bm{1}$ is a vector with all elements equal to 1.
-When all weights are equal to one, this is the degree matrix.
+When all weights are equal to one, this is the degree matrix: $d_{uu}$ is the number of edges containing vertex $u$.

-The Laplacian associated to the graph is \be L = D - A \ee and the symmetrically normalized Laplacian is \be \bar{L} = D^{-1/2} L D^{-1/2} = I_N - D^{-1/2} A D^{-1/2}. \ee If the graph is undirected with nonnegative weights, the Laplacian enjoys nice spectral properties, which proved useful in graph signal processing \citep{SaMo13GSP,MSM20GSP,Isufi24graph}.
-In particular, both Laplacians are symmetric and positive semidefinite; the eigenvalues of the normalized Laplacian \eqref{norm_lapl} lie in the interval $[0,2]$.
+The Laplacian associated with the graph is \be L = D - A \ee and the symmetrically normalized Laplacian is \be \bar{L} = D^{-1/2} L D^{-1/2} = I_N - D^{-1/2} A D^{-1/2}. \ee If the graph is undirected with nonnegative weights, the Laplacian enjoys nice spectral properties, which proved useful in graph signal processing \citep{SaMo13GSP,MSM20GSP,Isufi24graph}.
+In particular, both Laplacians \eqref{lapl} and \eqref{norm_lapl} are symmetric and positive semidefinite; the eigenvalues of the normalized Laplacian \eqref{norm_lapl} lie in the interval $[0,2]$.
 The case of negative weights in undirected graphs is covered in \citep{Kunegis10signed}.